Eucharistic theology: Real presence

-There are a number of Christian denominations that teach that Christ is truly present in the Eucharist, including Catholicism, Eastern Orthodoxy, Oriental Orthodoxy, the Church of the East, the Moravianism, Lutheranism, Anglicanism, Methodism and Irvingianism, as well as Reformed Christianity (including the Continental Reformed, Presbyterian, Congregationalist, and Reformed Baptist traditions).
-The differences in the teachings of these Churches primarily concern "the mode of Christ's presence in the Lord's Supper".
+Many Christian denominations have the teaching of Christ being truly present in the Eucharist, such as Catholicism, Eastern Orthodoxy, Oriental Orthodoxy, the Church of the East, Lutheranism, Moravianism, Anglicanism, Methodism, the Continental Reformed tradition, Presbyterianism, Congregationalism, the Baptist tradition, and the Irvingian Church.
+The differences in the teachings of these churches primarily concern "the mode of Christ's presence in the Lord's Supper".

 Definitive change

 Eastern Orthodox Christians generally do not hold to the specifics of the defined doctrine of transubstantiation, though there is agreement with the definition's conclusion about the real presence of Christ in the Eucharist.
 Eastern Orthodox Christians use the term "change" (μεταβολή), as in the epiclesis of the Divine Liturgy, to describe the change of the bread and wine into the actual body and blood of Jesus.
 (See "Objective reality, silence about technicalities", below.)
 The terminology of transubstantiation was adopted within the Eastern Orthodox Church by the Synod of Jerusalem (1672), although it is not recognized as having the authority of an Ecumenical Council and has been criticized by some theologians within the Eastern church for a perceived tendency toward Latinization.